Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Introduction

 Finally, in this example, as $n=100$ and $\mbK\subset \mbB$, the volume of $\mbK$ is very small and far below standard floating point machine precision.
 To handle this numerical issue, we have implemented a sparsity-adapted strategy which consists of rescaling each subproblem defined on the projections of $\mbK$ to obtain intermediate values all with the same order of magnitude.
 Once all computations (involving quantities of the same order of magnitude) have been performed, the correct value of the volume is obtained by a reverse scaling.

-The sparse formulation stems from considering some measure marginals appropriately defined according to the sparsity pattern present in the description of $\mbK$.
+The sparse formulation stems from considering some measure marginals appropriately defined according to the {correlative} sparsity pattern present in the description of $\mbK$.
 It leads to a variety of algorithms to compute the volume of sparse semi-algebraic sets.

 The outline of the paper is as follows.
 In Section \ref{cylinder} we describe briefly the moment-SOS hierarchy for semi-algebraic set volume approximation, as well as our notion of sparse semi-algebraic set.
 In Section \ref{LCT}, we introduce a first constructive theorem that allows to efficiently compute the volume of specific sparse sets with the hierarchy.
-Section \ref{stokes} is dedicated to a method for accelerating the convergence of the sparse hierarchy, as well as some numerical examples.
-Eventually, Section \ref{DCT} presents the general theorem for computing the volume of any sparse set using parallel computations, accompanied with some other examples.
+Section \ref{stokes} is dedicated to a method for accelerating the convergence of the sparse hierarchy, and in section \ref{secex} we discuss some numerical examples.
+Eventually, Section \ref{DCT} presents the general theorem for computing the volume of {a more general variety of} sparse sets using parallel computations, accompanied with some other examples.